 Contact sprays will kill the bed bugs quickly upon contact and evaporate shortly after.
 While this is so, however, the contact sprays do not offer long-lasting protection.
 Luckily, a solution is available: residual sprays and powders!

 Residual sprays will offer protection from new bed bugs and their eggs.
 This is ideal for application in cracks and crevices throughout the room.

 Apply remaining powders to areas where they will not be sat on, touched, or walked on.
 Doing this ensures efficiency and longevity.
 Residual bed bug powders and sprays are designed to be effective in the spaces bed bugs love to hide.

 It is recommended to reapply the residual spray and powder after two weeks.
 This is to prevent any hatching of new eggs or new bed bugs from setting up shop in your home.

-Setting up moat-style traps can be used to isolate the bed and intercept the bed bugs beforehand.
+Setting up moat-style traps can isolate the bed and intercept the bed bugs beforehand.
 Such interceptors can be purchased online and also made at home.
-Scientists from the University of Florida have produced a video that shows you how to make a home-made moat-style trap at your house.
+Scientists from the University of Florida have produced a video that shows you how to make a homemade moat-style trap at your house.